Justin99x/bl-sdk-mods/SpeedrunPractice/README.md

 Just like in patch 1.1, this station becomes available without having to go near it to trigger.
 Becomes available the first time Sanctuary is entered.

+### Pickup radius

+Pickup radius set to 200 to be in line with older patch behavior.

 ### Show current stacks/bonuses

-A keybind can be set up to show 3 items:
+A keybind can be set up to show useful game states:

 - Number of Buck Up stacks
 - Number of free shot stacks
+- Number of Evil Smasher chance stacks
+- Number of Evil Smasher SMASH stacks
 - Current critical hit bonus
-  For the free shot stacks, note that if your target is 2 for a Coach gun, you'll want to have 3 stacks while still holding the launcher, as one stack gets removed when you swap away.
+  For the free shot stacks, note that if your target is 2 for a Coach gun, you'll want to have 3 stacks while still holding the launcher, as one stack gets removed when you swap away (unless you drop the weapon instead of swap)

 ### Save checkpoints and game state